krenalis/krenalis/apis/README.txt

 POST    /api/connections/{id}/actions/{id}/execute               Execute an action of a connection.
-POST    /api/connections/{id}/actions/{id}/schedule-period       Set the schedule period of an action of a connection POST    /api/connections/{id}/actions/{id}/status                Set the status of an action of a connection GET     /api/connections/{id}/action-types                       List the action types of a connection.
-GET     /api/connections/{id}/action-schemas/Users               Get the input and output schemas of the Users action type.
+POST    /api/connections/{id}/actions/{id}/schedule-period       Set the schedule period of an action of a connection POST    /api/connections/{id}/actions/{id}/status                Set the status of an action of a connection GET     /api/connections/{id}/action-schemas/Users               Get the input and output schemas of the Users action type.
 GET     /api/connections/{id}/action-schemas/Groups              Get the input and output schemas of the Groups action type.
 GET     /api/connections/{id}/action-schemas/Events              Get the input and output schemas of the Events action type with no event type.